resolve109/study-aws-sa/aws-study-guide.md

 - **Versioning & MFA Delete**:
   - Enable versioning and MFA delete to add extra protection against accidental/malicious deletions of objects.
   - Validated best practice for critical data.
+  - When an object is deleted from a versioned bucket, a delete marker is placed on the current version, while older versions remain, enabling recovery of the prior version.
 - **S3 Object Lock**:
   - Enables write-once-read-many (WORM) protection for S3 objects
   - Compliance mode prevents objects from being deleted or modified by anyone including root users